Picard (crater)

 Picard is a lunar impact crater that lies in Mare Crisium.
 The crater is named for 17th century French astronomer and geodesist Jean Picard.
 It is the biggest non-flooded crater of this mare, being slightly larger than Peirce to the north-northwest.
 To the west is the almost completely flooded crater Yerkes.
 To east of Picard is the tiny Curtis.

 Picard is a crater from the Eratosthenian period, which lasted from 3.2 to 1.1 billion years ago.
-Inside Picard is a series of terraces that seismologists have attributed to a collapse of the crater floor.
+The roughly circular rim of Picard is well-defined and shows little sign of wear, having a sharp-edged appearance.
+On the inner wall are a series of layered terraces that seismologists have attributed to a collapse of the crater floor.
 It has a cluster of low hills at the bottom.